JoeJoeTV/AstroTuxLauncher/README.md

 # (String) Name of the server to use in notifications
 name = "Astro DS"

+# (List of String) Event types that should be sent using the external notification method (By default all event types)
+EventWhitelist = ["message", "start", "registered", "shutdown", "crash", "player_join", "player_leave", "command", "save", "savegame_change"]

 # (Optional) Settings specific to Discord (Only required, if method is "discord")
 [launcher.notifications.discord]